 There are various indicators of freshness used in food science, such as total viable counts (TVC) of bacteria, sensory score for flavor and K value (Lougovois and Kyrana 2005).
-The common characteristic of those indicators is simple: the freshness is a strictly monotonically decreasing function of time since death of fish.
+The common characteristic of those indicators is simple: the freshness is a strictly monotonically decreasing function of time since the death of the fish.
 The functional form can vary depending on measures, all measures are strictly monotonic up to twenty days in Lougovois and Kyeana.
-For example, K-value (calculated from ATP) and sensory score of flavor seems to be linear, but TVC looks a sigmoid curve.
-In addition, penetration force, which is used to measure the textual changes in the muscle, shapes a quadratic function.
+For example, K-value (calculated from adenosine triphosphate, ATP) and sensory score of flavor seems to be linear, but TVC looks like a sigmoid curve.
+In addition, penetration force, which is used to measure the textual changes in the muscle, shapes as a quadratic function.
 Considering these functional forms, we specify the freshness deterioration as third degree polynomials.

-$$\Theta(d) = \theta{21}d + \theta{22}d^2 + \theta{23}d^3$$
+$$\Theta(d) = \theta{21}d + \theta{22}d^2 + \theta{23}d^3$$ 19